voxsim/knowledge/programming-languages/javascript/README.md

 - One way to not leaked out the variables is something called Immediately-Invoked Function Expression.
 - If you use the variable before its definition you will get `undefined`

-The `let` keyword:
+the `let` keyword:
 - it is block scoped
 - you can't redeclare a variable with the same name in the same scope
 - you can update it
-- If you use the variable before its definition you will get a not defined error.
-This is called temporal dead zone.

-The `const` keyword:
-- it is block scoped
-- you can't redeclare a variable with the same name in the same scope
-- you can't update it
-- if you define an object you can still update its attribute.
-In case you want something immutable you can use`Object.freeze`
-- If you use the variable before its definition you will get a not defined error.
-This is called temporal dead zone.
+- if you use the variable before its definition you will get a not defined error. this is called temporal dead zone.

 If you write something like this:
 ```javascript